geraldonovais/Computer-Science-Concepts-and-Paradigms/README.md

 # Computer Science: Concepts and Paradigms
-Concepts and Paradigms in Computer Science to develop higher quality code.
+Concepts and Paradigms in Computer Science to develop higher quality code

 # The four pillars of Object Oriented Programming